JackFawthorpe/DominionAI/Readme.md

 including the ones you've previously made.

 To do this you should do the following steps.

-1. Copy the Agent that you want to make an interation of.
+1. Copy the Agent that you want to make an iteration of or DefaultController if its the first iteration.
    Agents can be found in ```src/main/java/api/agent``` .
 2. Paste the file and when prompted to change the name either by iterating the version number or writing a completely new name with the format {AgentName}_{VerionNumber}
 3. Make sure that the class name in the file matches the file name (Otherwise the server will reject the agent)

 ### Loading Agent into the game